Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Summary Conclusions

 \item The HD flux is sensitive to the radiative transfer processes, including excitation conditions and optical depth.
 We find that the 112 $\mu$m HD flux is closely related to the mass-averaged gas temperature for low-mass/optically thin disks.
-On the other hand, the HD flux of massive disks shows large scatter for a given gas temperature.
+On the other hand, the HD flux of massive disks shows { a} large scatter for a given gas temperature.

-\item Probing the key physical information required to constrain the disk gas mass using the HD flux, we find that knowledge of at least four physical parameters referring to the central star, disk size, dust properties, and disk inclination is required.
+\item Probing the key physical information required to constrain the disk gas mass using the HD flux, we find that knowledge of at least four physical parameters referring to the central star, { the} disk size, { the} dust properties, and { the} disk inclination { are} required.
 With the four parameters known, we may determine the disk gas mass within a factor of three.

 \item Using the far-IR or mm/sub-mm SED along with the HD flux allows to constrain the disk gas mass with sufficiently small uncertainty (less than a factor of two) when the SNR of the SED is higher than 15.
-The inclination affects the SED and HD flux significantly, particularly for the massive disks (M$_{gas}$ $>$ 0.1 M$_\odot$).
+The inclination affects the SED and HD flux significantly, particularly for massive disks (M$_{gas}$ $>$ 0.1 M$_\odot$).
 Thus, inclination should be accurately measured to determine the disk gas mass using the HD flux and the SED.
 The distance should also be known.

 \item Using fully spectrally-resolved 56 $\mu$m and 112 $\mu$m HD line profiles may constrain the disk gas mass with small uncertainty (less than a factor of two), provided that the resolving power is $R \gtrsim 1.5\times 10^6$. \end{enumerate}